 My go to paint is Behr made into homemade chalk paint.
 I love the color variety it provides as well as how easy it is to get.

 *You can use latex paint with a higher sheen if you want!
-Flat just has the best adhesion to begin with, and it is most like name brand chalk paint.
+Flat just has the best adhesion to begin with, and it is the most like name brand chalk paint.

 How to Make Chalk Paint